MINESTRONE WITH ROASTED CHERRY TOMATOES AND PESTO

 Labor Day 2011 was celebrated with cookout on my terrace with food made for friends by me and my friend, Roy.

-We started with a lovely eggplant relish very reminiscent of the Sicilian sweet &amp sour caponata made by Roy which he served on goat cheese smeared crostini and garnished with tender aruglua leaves.
+We started with a lovely eggplant relish very reminiscent of the Sicilian sweet & sour caponata made by Roy which he served on goat cheese smeared crostini and garnished with tender aruglua leaves.
 Unfortunately I won't be able to give you any of Roy's unpublished recipes.
 We'll all have to wait for a future book from Roy Finamore.
 Go to his site Tasty Central to sample some of his other recipes.

 The guacamole served with radishes and corn chips was from me.
 It's probably anathema to guacamole purists because I make it in a food processor and add a bit of garlic.
 The important thing is that my lime juice and cilantro redolent dip tastes very good.